 If you’d rather trade convenience for savings, you can get more affordable lodging near the park belt on the city’s west side.
 The area known as “Little Belgium”, which is east of Hiroshima-Nagasaki park, is very charming and has several hotel and hostel options.

-There are also great Airbnb options in the city, especially in the lovely Little Belgium district and near the Old Town.
+There are also great VRBO apartment rental options in the city, especially in the lovely Little Belgium district and near the Old Town.

 Merzenich Bakery (Bäckerei Merzenich)